PID control for dummies: Everything you need to know

 The operating principle

-To easily understand how a PID controller works, let's consider a simple and common example of a control loop - a pottery kiln.
+To easily understand how a PID controller works, let's consider a simple and common example of a pottery kiln loop temperature control with a temperature controller PID PXF.

 The temperature inside the oven must be maintained at a constant setpoint , say 800°C.